SU-SWS/decanter/UPGRADE.md

 Font files have been removed from Decanter and are now being downloaded from the Google CDN with the except of a few that are being downloaded from a Stanford server.

+### Fonts
+The font Crimson Text is no longer part of Decanter and has been removed.
+Two new fonts have been added.

+- Kalam (handwriting display font)
+- Noto Sans Devanagari Subset (for Sanskrit font support)

 ### Naming Conventions

 Decanter now uses the [BEM (Block Element Modifier) naming convention](http://getbem.com/naming/).
 All decanter